Inbibo/adonisfx_docs/docs/documentation/maya/ui_overview.md

 # UI Overview

-The Adonis UI for maya can be separated into two main elements: the **AdonisFX Shelf** and the **AdonisFX Menu**.
+The Adonis UI for Maya can be separated into two main elements: the **AdonisFX Shelf** and the **AdonisFX Menu**.
 The many uses the UI elements have will be explained in this page.

 ## AdonisFX Shelf

-The AdonisFX shelf can be found in the Maya shelf tab under the label "*AdonisFX*".
+The AdonisFX shelf can be found in the Maya shelf tab under the label *AdonisFX*.
 It allows for quick access to the main Adonis functionalities.

 <figure markdown>
   ![AdnLocatorPosition within a scene](images/adonis_shelf.png){width=100%}
-  <figcaption><b>Figure 1:</b> AdonisFX shelf tab menu.</figcaption>
+  <figcaption><b>Figure 1</b>: AdonisFX shelf tab menu.</figcaption>
 </figure>

 | Icon | Description | Menu Shortcut |